johnnietse/linkedin-connection-automation-tool/README.md

 Finally, the use of this tool to interact with LinkedIn may violate LinkedIn’s Terms of Service.
 The author assumes no responsibility for any consequences arising from use of this tool.

+*Shared strictly as a technical demonstration - **DO NOT USE** for actual LinkedIn activities*

+## ⚠️ Critical Compliance Requirements
+Before proceeding, you must also acknowledge:
+- LinkedIn EXPLICITLY PROHIBITS this type of automation
+- This is NOT an official LinkedIn tool
+- Using this may get your account PERMANENTLY BANNED
+- You assume ALL LEGAL RISK
+- Never use with commercial intent
+- Never deploy this in production

 ## Overview
 This Python-based tool automates sending connection requests on LinkedIn using a combination of:
 - Selenium for browser automation